Summary of key points

 They are usually larger than honey mangoes, with green, red, or orange colors when ripe.

-Though they may differ in taste and texture, all standard mangoes have a similar, succulent, tropical flavor.
+They may differ in taste and texture, all standard mangoes have a similar, juicy, tropical flavor.

 This means they are only available for a limited time each year, making them a much-coveted treat.